Sylverdrake/PerScholasReactGP/README.md

 ## Atmo-Cast

-A local weather forecast app including hourly, the current and next week's forecast, and last week's weather by city.
+A local weather forecast app including hourly, the current, next week's forecast, and last week's weather by city.

 ---